nordic-rse/nordic-rse.github.io/content/join.md

 +++
 +++

-# Get involved
+## Get involved

 Welcome to Nordic-RSE!

 Our community thrives through the people who take part in it - by learning, sharing, or helping it grow.
-Whether you’re here to explore or to contribute, for a few minutes or a longer commitment, your participation matters.
+Whether you’re here to explore or to contribute, for a few minutes or a longer commitment, **your participation matters**.

-## Enjoy and explore
+### Enjoy and explore

+Nordic-RSE is community first.
+You do not need to contribute to support.
+We offer multiple ways to enjoy and explore:

-### Stay informed about things ongoing / Keep up with community news
+##### Keep up with community news

 Sign up to our [mailing list](https://forms.gle/paPBnvsw5GAXUzBN6) to receive info on upcoming events and community matters.

-### Stay connected / join the conversation
+##### Connect to the community

 Our Zulip chat space, shared with our friends at [CodeRefinery](https://coderefinery.org/), is the heart of our community.
 It’s a low-barrier, welcoming place to connect, ask questions, and exchange ideas.
 By signing up (free and easy with a valid email address), you can: